victorhaggqvist/kudos/README.md

 Nope, just js.

 ## License
 This code is distributed under the MIT license.
-Portions of the CSS code are from the [wordpress-svbtle](https://github.com/scavone/wordpress-svbtle) Wordpress theme.
+Portions of the CSS are from the [wordpress-svbtle](https://github.com/scavone/wordpress-svbtle) Wordpress theme.